ska-sa/katdal/doc/mvf_v4.rst

     consist of multiple items of related data e.g., visibilities, flags and weights may form a single stream.
 Subarray product
-    A collection of streams in the MeerKAT Science Data Processor (SD) forms a *subarray product*.
+    A collection of streams in the MeerKAT Science Data Processor (SDP) forms a *subarray product*.
 Capture block
     A capture block is a contiguous period over which data is captured from